Daniel-KM/Omeka-S-module-BlockPlus/README.md

 - [ ] Update site of mirror page to get good url for $resource->siteUrl().
 - [x] Merge PageDate with upstream PageDateTime.
 - [ ] Use new events "sort-config" and "view.sort-selector" to order item in item sets.
-- [x] Allow themes to create block group layout.
+- [x] Allow themes to create page models and blocks groups.
 - [ ] Add a button to create a page model from an existing page.
 See module Internationalisation.
-- [ ] Allow to create a group of block without block Group.
+- [x] Allow to create a group of block without block Group.
+- [ ] Allow to create page models filtered by site (add setting o:site and filter).

 Warning